Ridgeway Challenge 86mile Ultra (R86)

 Ridgeway Challenge 86 miles, 26th to 27th August 2017

-Incorporating the UK Trail Running Championships Ultra Distance.
+Incorporating the UK Ultra Distance Trail Running Championships.

 About the event

 The Ridgeway Challenge continual running event starts at Ivinghoe Beacon near Tring and ends at Avebury Stone Circle.
-The route is 86 miles along The Ridgeaway National Trail, a 5000 year old trackway through the Chiltern Hills and North Wessex Downs (along Grim’s Ditch for several miles); Barbury Castle and Liddington Castle (hill forts) en route; way marked throughout; 9,000 feet of ascent; most of the 9 check points are managed by local running clubs.
+The route is 86 miles along The Ridgeway National Trail, a 5000 year old trackway through the Chiltern Hills and North Wessex Downs (along Grim’s Ditch for several miles); Barbury Castle and Liddington Castle (hill forts) en route; way marked throughout; 9,000 feet of ascent; most of the 9 checkpoints are managed by local running clubs.

 Current Course Record M: 2015 Dan Lawson 12h 07m